-\checkmark × Ball Links Make sure the plastic ball link holds the control ball, but is not tight (binding) on the ball.
+\checkmark Ball Links Make sure the plastic ball link holds the control ball, but is not tight (binding) on the ball.
 When a link is too loose on the ball, it can separate from the ball during flight and cause a crash.
 Replace worn ball links before they fail.
 Cleaning Make sure the battery is not connected before cleaning.
-Remove dust and debris with a so a dry, lint-free cloth.
+Remove dust and debris with a soft brush or a dry, lint-free cloth.
 Bearing s Replace bearings when they become notchy (sticky in places when turning) or draggy.
 Wiring Make sure the wiring does not contact moving parts.
 Replace damaged wiring and loose connectors.
-Fasteners Make sure there are no loose screws, other fasteners or conne screws in plastic parts.
-Tighten screws so the parts are mated 1/8th of a turn more.
-Rotors Make sure there is no damage to rotor blades and other parts to these parts includes cracks, burrs, chips or scratches.
-Repla both main rotor blades have the correct and equal tension in th held up sideways, the main blades should support their own we lightly, the blades should fall.
-Tail Inspect the tail rotor for damage and replace if necessary.
-Verif bolts and tail motor mount bolts are properly tightened.
-Inspect Make sure there are no loose screws, other fasteners or connectors.
+Fasteners Make sure there are no loose screws, other fasteners or connectors.
 Do not over-tighten metal screws in plastic parts.
 Tighten screws so the parts are mated together, then turn the screw only 1/8th of a turn more.
-Make sure there is no damage to rotor blades and other parts which move at high speed.
+Rotors Make sure there is no damage to rotor blades and other parts which move at high speed.
 Damage to these parts includes cracks, burrs, chips or scratches.
 Replace damaged parts before flying.
 Verify both main rotor blades have the correct and equal tension in the blade grips.
 When the helicopter is held up sideways, the main blades should support their own weight.
 When the helicopter is shaken lightly, the blades should fall.
-Inspect the tail rotor for damage and replace if necessary.
-Verify the tail motor bolts, tail rotor adapter bolts and tail motor mount bolts are properly tightened.
-Inspect the tail boom for any damage and replace if necessary.
-Mechanics Inspect the main frame and landing gear for damage and replace if necessary.
+Tail Inspect the tail rotor for damage and replace if necessary.
+Verify the tail motor bolts, tail rotor adapter bolts tail motor mount bolts are properly tightened.
+Inspect the tail boom for any damage and replace if necessar Mechanics Inspect the main frame and landing gear for damage and replace if necessary.
 Check the mainshaft for vertical play and adjust the locking collar if necessary.
 Verify that the main gear mesh is correct and that no tight spots exist in the 360 degree rotation.
 Inspect all wires for damage and replace as necessary.